Skip to the content of the web site.

 Dr. Thomson teaches a number of undergraduate and graduate courses including: Fluid Mechanics, Water Quality Engineering, Advanced Mathematics, Hydrology, Environmental Chemistry, Contaminant Transport, Finite Element Methods, Numerical Methods for Environmental Applications, and Water Quality Management.

 In 1999 he was awarded the Sir Sanford Fleming Teaching Excellence Award for recognition of an exemplary record of outstanding teaching, concern for students and a commitment to the development and enrichment of engineering education at Waterloo.
-In 2005 he received an Outstanding Performance Award from the University of Waterloo for outstanding performance in teaching and scholarship.
+In 2005 and 2014 he received an Outstanding Performance Award from the University of Waterloo for outstanding performance in teaching and scholarship.
 In 2008 he was awarded the Faculty of Engineering Distinguished Performance Award.

 He has provided expert technical assistance to numerous consulting firms on topics that include: conceptual groundwater model development; groundwater flow and fate analysis; model selection, development, calibration and sensitivity; and remedial alternative selection and system design.
-Dr. Thomson is a featured lecturer in short courses in North America and the UK, and is a member of the Canadian Water Network.